n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.elasticsearch.md

 # Elasticsearch

-The Elasticsearch node allows you to automate work in the Elasticsearch platform and integrate Elasticsearch with other applications. n8n has built-in support for a wide range of Elasticsearch features, which includes basic operations like creating, updating, deleting, and getting documents and indexes.
+The Elasticsearch node allows you to automate work in the Elasticsearch platform and integrate Elasticsearch with other applications. n8n has built-in support for a wide range of Elasticsearch features, including creating, updating, deleting, and getting documents and indexes.

 On this page, you'll find a list of operations the Elasticsearch node supports and links to more resources.